sinsesgo: An autonomous daily briefing on Spanish media bias

 ╰──────────────────────────╯

 The whole pipeline is a Django project with PostgreSQL and pgvector, orchestrated with LangGraph.
-Two cron jobs on Render trigger the stages: ingestion runs several times a day, and the briefing runs once at 20:00.
+Two cron jobs on Render trigger the stages: ingestion runs several times a day, and the briefing runs once every afternoon.

 Stage 1: Data ingestion